danielfett/yesses/README.md

 # Usage #

 ```
-usage: run.py [-h] [--verbose] [--resume] [--repeat N] [--fresh] configfile
+usage: run.py [-h] [--verbose] [--resume] [--repeat N] [--fresh] [--test]
+              [--generate-readme]
+              [configfile]

 Tool to scan for network and web security features

 positional arguments:
-  configfile     Config file in yaml format
+  configfile         Config file in yaml format.
+Required unless --test or
+                     --generate-readme are used.

 optional arguments:
   -h, --help         show this help message and exit
-  --verbose, -v  Increase debug level
+  --verbose, -v      Increase debug level to show debug messages.
-  --resume, -r   Resume scanning from existing resumefile
+  --resume, -r       Resume scanning from existing resumefile.
   --repeat N         Repeat last N steps of run (for debugging).
 Will inhibit
                      warnings of duplicate output variables.
   --fresh, -f        Do not use existing state files.
-Usage of this required when
+Usage of this required
-                 datastructures in this application changed.
+                     when datastructures in this application changed.
+  --test             Run a self-test.
+This executes the examples contained in
+                     all modules.
+  --generate-readme  Run a self-test (as above) and generate the file
+                     README.md using the test results.

 ```